Tysonpower/HCPBridgeMqtt_tynet/docs/getting_started_esphome.md

 - Half and vent position are available as button or switch depending on your preference
 - The vent position is not determined by a hardcoded 4% value, but by the status sent by the motor

-## Set up ESPHome in Home Assistant

-You can follow the [official guide](https://esphome.io/guides/getting_started_hassio) to install the ESPHome add-on for Home Assistant.

-The main steps are:

-1. Open your Home Assistant UI
-2. Go to Settings -> Add-Ons -> Add-on Store and search for ESPHome
-3. Install and activate the ESPHome Device Builder add-on

 ## Upgrade from the Arduino-based firmware

 Our boards all ship with an Arduino-based based firmware, which can be easily upgraded.